Andean Aid is led by a U.S. board of directors, an NGO in Cucuta, Colombia,

 Andean Aid directors meet quarterly with an agenda set around these priorities:

 Establish policy and procedure for all aspects of the organization

 Review current status of Help and Hope Center activities

 Discuss individual situations regarding the children that require special attention

-Monitor financial state of the organization and direct fundraising activities
+Monitor budget and overall financial state of the organization

 Consider new projects and direct next steps